 For many hikers Native lake is a good turnaround point.
 If you wish to continue along the Highline Trail follow the spur back to the main trail and turn left (southeast).
-The trail, which is hard to follow at times, leads through the marshy area to the west of the lake, crossing Native Lake’s inlet stream in a willow thicket and then heads back into the trees.
+The trail, which is difficult to follow at times, leads through the marshy area to the west of Native Lake, crosses the lake’s inlet stream in a willow thicket and then heads back into the trees.

 For the next mile the path makes a fairly level traverse through woodlands and pretty meadows, occasionally crossing streams emanating from the aptly named Hidden Lakes, located to the west of the trail.
 From the meadows enjoy nice views of Mt.
 Massive and distant views of Leadville and the peaks to the northeast.

 At the end of this segment the trail enters a large meadow choked with scrub willows, crosses a stream and then starts to ascend a hillside through meadows.
 To your right you will see ponds created by the area’s industrious beavers.

 Soon the meadows give way to trees and the grade steepens.
 Near the top of the ascent the trail climbs beside a small stream.
 At the top of the hill views open to Mt.
 Massive rising above two small tree-lined lakes (11,615-ft.) at 5.6 miles.

 This is the turnaround point for the out-and-back hike.
 A car shuttle is required to hike beyond this point.
 From the lakes the Highline Trail turns east and drops through forest to the Evergreen Lakes and the Leadville Fish Hatchery, 9.4 miles from the trailhead.